 But, this method may not be effective as a breeding box set up after the birth of Molly fry.
-They are unlikely to last long as once they are noticeable, other fish will attack and eat them instantly.
+Furthermore, they are unlikely to last long as once they are noticeable, other fish will attack and eat them instantly.

 Maintaining A Separate Tank For Pregnant Molly

-A separate tank would be a definite requirement to see Molly Fry live and grow.
-If it is requisite after Molly Fry is born, why not prepare it from the beginning by maintaining a separate tank for pregnant Molly fish?
+A separate tank is a definite requirement to see Molly Fry live and grow.
+However, if it is requisite after Molly Fry is born, why not prepare it from the beginning by maintaining a separate tank for pregnant Molly fish?

 Yes, you can maintain another tank for pregnant Molly fish only to separate the fish from others.
-It will surely save your Molly Fry later and also cares for the pregnant Molly Fish throughout the gestation period.
+However, it will surely save your Molly Fry later and care for the pregnant Molly Fish throughout the gestation period.

 However, there are various tank conditions required even in the separate tank.
-This very tank will also act as fry tank, that’s why it is necessary to know how to set-up a fry tank.
+This very tank will also act as a fry tank; it is necessary to know how to set up a fry tank.

 How Long Should I Separate Pregnant Molly?

 Firstly, you shall separate the pregnant Molly fish using various methods mentioned above as soon as you realize the fish is expecting.

 The soonest you separate the pregnant Molly fish, the better the fish can live throughout the gestation period.